BenCaiello/PalmettoBUG/README.md

     > pip install palmettobug[instanseg]

-(or really, since the development branch has not been uploaded to PyPI yet, you have to download the development branch of the repo and then run >>> pip install .[instaseg] in the directory where you saved the repo)
+(since 0.2.5.dev1 version on PyPI)

 Will install instanseg with PalmettoBUG, allowing you to segment cells without needing isosegdenoise at all.
 Instanseg is a channel-invariant, fully open-source segmentation deep-learning model.
-As such, it can be a part of the mian palmettobug package itself, and behaves somewhat differently than cellpose / deepcell (Mesmer) segmentation.
+As such, it can be a part of the main palmettobug package itself, and behaves somewhat differently than cellpose / deepcell (Mesmer) segmentation.
 Unlike those other two models, when selecting segmentation channels for Instanseg it does not matter the compartment label (nuclei / cytoplasm) you apply to the channels in the panel.csv -- both nuclei channels and cytoplasmic channels are treated equally.
 However, ONLY channels with some segmentation labels will be passed to Instanseg during segmentation -- so you do need select segmentation channels in the panel file still!

-In a future version of the program, this may become a
+In a future version of the program, this may become a non-optional part of the program.

 ## Documentation & Scripting use (using the package outside the GUI)